Stuttering Can Be Stopped

 Stuttering can be embarrassing and frustrating for many people.
 If you stutter, you are not alone.
 In fact, many famous people, like James Earl Jones and John Stossel, stutter.

-In most cases, stuttering appears between the ages of 3 and 5, but recovery can happen at any age.
+Stuttering often appears between the ages of 3 and 5 years.
+But recovery can happen at any age.
 Up to 80% recover by age 16 years.
-Now that you know stuttering can be stopped, here is some information to get you started on the road to recovery.

-There are several things that may increase the risk of a child stuttering:
+Other things that may raise the risk of stuttering are:

-Some people do not need therapy and recover on their own.
-It depends on how severe the stuttering is and your reaction to it.
-If you need help, look for a speech therapist who can help you refocus how you speak.
-Keep in mind that earlier treatment has been shown to have better results, especially in preschool children.
+Some people who stutter do not need therapy.
+They recover on their own.
+It depends on how severe the stuttering is and the person's reaction to it.
+If you need help, find a speech therapist who can help you refocus how you speak.
+Keep in mind that early treatment works best.
+Preschool children tend to have the best results.

 Stuttering interferes with social, work, and family life.
-People who stutter often avoid speaking situations, and are teased or bullied.
+People who stutter often avoid speaking situations.
+They may be teased or bullied.
 Sometimes stuttering will go away on its own.
-Do not be shy about getting help from a professional.
-Early intervention leads to better outcomes.
-With proper treatment, your stuttering will be a thing of the past.
+But professional help is available.
+The sooner stuttering is treated, the better.